Maximising the Nutritional Value of Liver: Tips and Recipes

 Combining these foods increases your meal’s nutritional profile and introduces a variety of flavours that can make eating liver more enjoyable.

-As we explore further ways of maximising the nutritional value of our meals using liver, remember to moderation.
+As we explore further ways of maximising the nutritional value of our meals using liver, remember to exercise moderation.

 While incorporating such nutrient-dense combinations into your diet can significantly improve health benefits, excessive consumption could lead to potential risks.